pedestal/samples/helloworld-app/README.md

 ```
 $ lein repl
-(use 'dev)
 (start)
 ```

 Once it is started, browse to [http://localhost:3000/helloworld-app-dev.html](http://localhost:3000/helloworld-app-dev.html).
-To explore more about the app including Data UI and Render visit [http://localhost:3000/](http://localhost:3000).

-This app is structured differently than most pedestal-app applications in that behavior, rendering, templates and start are all collapsed into start.
+This app is structured differently than most pedestal-app applications in that behavior, rendering, and start are all collapsed into start.
 This was done just to demonstrate a more compact application.

 ## Links